tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 Editing Using Spreadsheet and Curves
 ====================================

-| Changes in Object transformations and effects parameters are shown in the **Function Editor** window, where keyframes and their related interpolations can be controlled and modified by using a *Spreadsheet* of numerical columns or a *Graph Editor*.
+| Changes in Object transformations and effects parameters are shown in the **Function Editor** panel, where keyframes and their related interpolations can be controlled and modified by using a *Spreadsheet* of numerical columns or a *Graph Editor*.

 | The **Spreadsheet** displays changes in columns where each column represents a single animatable parameter and each row shows the value of a parameter at each frame.
 | Blank cells represent the absence of a change in a parameters value due to no keyframes being defined.